Performers

 Adam Hall, Tenor

-Tenor Adam Hall has returned to Vermont after leaving to study voice at the George Washington University and opera at the University of Maryland, College Park.
-He has been contracted with the Metropolitan Opera, New York City Opera, St. Petersburg Opera and many other fine companies, performing roles such as Duca di Mantua (Rigoletto), Tamino (Die Zauberflöte), Ernesto (Don Pasquale) and Rinuccio (Gianni Schicchi), among others.
-As recipient of an encouragement award from the Marilyn Horne Foundation, Mr. Hall was accepted to the Music Academy of the West, where he studied and worked with Marilyn Horne and Warren Jones.
-In addition to performing the role of Tommy in Erik Nielsen's A Fleeting Animal, he sings regularly with Counterpoint, the Burlington Choral Society, Vermont Chamber Artists and many other local groups.
-Mr. Hall currently resides in Burlington, where he sings locally and abroad, runs the music program at First United Methodist Church of Burlington and teaches voice at the University of Vermont, St. Michael's College and Harwood Union High School.
+Tenor Adam Hall studied voice at George Washington University and opera at University of Maryland College Park.
+He has performed with the Metropolitan Opera, New York City Opera, and St. Petersburg Opera, among others.
+As recipient of an Encouragement Award from the Marilyn Horne Foundation, Mr. Hall studied and worked with Marilyn Horne and Warren Jones at Music Academy of the West.
+Mr. Hall resides in Burlington where he sings locally and abroad, heads the music program at Williston Federated Church, and maintains a private voice studio.

-Nathaniel Lew, Baritone
+Nathaniel Lew, Tenor and co-director

 Stephen Falbel, Bass, Director